A Brief History of Baildon Runners

 By then on the running calendar were: the summer championship, the winter league, the Dales Run (a very popular Friday evening event in June), the Canal relay, the Leeds Country Way in September and Calderdale Way in December (now takes place in May).

 In 1994 the first ever Baildon Boundary Way was organised, an off-road half marathon and has taken place each year since then apart from 2001 when the race could not be held due to the foot and mouth outbreak and 2021 due to the Coronavirus pandemic.
 The race attracts participants from all over the UK and a special award was given in 2004 to the only four runners who had taken part in all 10 events.
 Incredibly two of those ever presents were from Scotland!
 The race is over-subscribed each year and early entry is essential.
 The record stands at nine days for the race limit to be reached following entries going on sale - that was for the 2014 event.

 The year is always rounded off by a Christmas bash where awards are presented and members celebrate the end of a good year.

 Whilst over the years the club colours have changed (now red and blue), new members have come and gone, many new committees have formed and performed, the emphasis of the club still remains on having a good social side with a strong and competitive spirit.
 Membership has risen to around 250 and is still rising.

-Besides the Thursday main club night, Baildon Runners now also has three other regular training sessions:
+Besides the Thursday main club night, Baildon Runners now also has two other regular training sessions:

 Tuesday nights for structured training including hills, fartlek and speedwork (and agility field sessions on alternate Tuesdays in the British Summer Time period); and